 None.
-The book is secular and focuses entirely on the positive, reassuring experience of a bedtime routine and the comfort of a transitional object.
+The book is entirely secular and focuses on the physical world of a toddler.

 Your experience helps other parents find the right book.